Arsenal F.C.–Manchester City F.C. rivalry: Title rivals (2022–present)

 On 8 October 2023, Arsenal ended their 12-game losing streak when Gabriel Martinelli's 86th-minute deflected shot wrong-footed Ederson to give the Gunners a 1–0 win, the club's first in the Premier League since December 2015.
 Arsenal held City to a 0–0 stalemate at the City of Manchester Stadium on 31 March 2024, the first time Arsenal had taken points away at City of Manchester Stadium since 8 May 2016, a 2–2 draw.
 This result also ended Manchester City's 58-game home scoring streak, and was City's first 0–0 draw in 75 Premier League games under Guardiola.

 In the title run-in, Arsenal and City found themselves in a two-horse race for the title once again amid Liverpool's title bid collapsing due to the Reds dropping points in 5 of their final 8 games.
 This season, it was far closer with the race going to the final day but City were once more victorious, pipping Arsenal to the title by 2 points.

-On 22 September 2024, the teams met for the first time in the 2024-25 season.
-Erling Haaland scored to give City an early lead at the City of Manchester Stadium, before Riccardo Calafiori scored his first ever goal for Arsenal from outside the box to level things.
+On 22 September 2024, the teams met for the first time in the 2024–25 season.
+Erling Haaland scored to give City an early lead at the City of Manchester Stadium, before Riccardo Calafiori scored his first ever goal for Arsenal from outside the box to level the game.
 Gabriel then headed Arsenal in front before Leandro Trossard was sent off deep into stoppage time in the first half.
-Arsenal defended deep throughout the second half and were seconds away from securing their first win at the City of Manchester Stadium since 2015, only for John Stones to score a 98th minute equalizer to salvage a point for City.
+Arsenal defended deep throughout the second half and were seconds away from securing their first win at the City of Manchester Stadium since 2015, only for John Stones to score a 98th-minute equalizer to salvage a point for City.
+After the game, Haaland was seen saying "Stay humble." to Mikel Arteta, which lead to an altercation between Gabriel Jesus and Haaland.